openvax/mhcflurry/README.md

 `prediction_high` fields give the 5-95 percentile predictions across the models in the ensemble.
 The predictions above were generated with MHCflurry 0.9.2.
-Your exact predictions may vary slightly from these (up to about 1 nM) depending on the Keras backend in use and other numerical details even if you match the MHCflurry version, whereas different versions of MHCflurry give results that are considerably different from these.
+Your exact predictions may vary slightly from these (up to about 1 nM) depending on the Keras backend in use and other numerical details.
+Different versions of MHCflurry can of course give results considerably different from these.

 You can also specify the input and output as CSV files.
 Run `mhcflurry-predict -h` for details.